Jessus Zambrano

 Jesus Alberto Zambrano Contreras (Jessus Zambrano) (born in Abejales, Táchira, Venezuela on December 22, 1989) is a Venezuelan model and actor who was selected Mister Venezuela in 2012.
 He obtained the title of Mister Venezuela 2012 after being chosen by local Mister World franchiseholder, Osmel Sousa.
-The next year he was know his starring role on the hit television series "Los Secretos de Lucia” which aired in 2013 to audiences around the world through Venevision Network.
+The next year he was known for his starring role on the hit television series "Los Secretos de Lucia” which aired in 2013 to audiences around the world through Venevision Network.
 He is 188 cm tall.